-Candidate's name: Lesson date: Grade level: Central Focus (What is the overarching big idea for or the learning segment or the unit?) central rocus (what is the overarching big taea jor the tearning segment of the anti-) Standard(s) addressed (Paste text from CCSS or a other state documents) Standard(S) addressed (1 asie text from CESS of C mer state documents.)
-Lesson Objective (Describe what students will known \rightarrow Students will be able to ow or be able to do as a result of this lesson.)
-Lesson Objective in age-appropriate language (A → I can Restate the objective above for studen ıts' benefit.)
-Language Function (How will students express the eir knowledge of the content in oral o or written form?)
-Supports for Additional Language Demands (Widdemands?) hat will you do to help students meet the language U Vocabulary (words) Syntax (sentences) Discourse (communicate ideas) Assessments Formal assessment (What artifacts will stu dents produce?) • Informal/observational (What will you be watching/listening for and when?)
+Candidate's name: Lesson date: Grade level: Control Foods (What is the overarching his idea f on the learning second on the unit?
+Central Focus (What is the overarching big idea for the learning segment or the unit?)
+Standard(s) addressed (Paste text from CCSS or other state documents.)
+Standaru(s) addressed (Faste text from CCSS of C iner sidle documents.)
+Lesson Objective (Describe what students will know ow or be able to do as a result of this lesson.) \rightarrow Students will be able to Lesson Objective in age-appropriate language (A Restate the objective above for studen ıts' benefit.) \rightarrow I can Language Function (How will students express the eir knowledge of the content in oral o or written form?)
+Supports for Additional Language Demands (We demands ?) • the language Vocabulary (words) □ Syntax (sentences) Discourse (communicate ideas) Assessments • Formal assessment (What artifacts will stu dents produce?) • Informal/observational (What will you be watching/listening for and when?)